nfdi4plants/ARC-Symposium/Improve_Invenio_Data_Publication/README.md

 ## Initial problem:
 Issue of consistency of ARCs published in Invenio.

+The publication middleware does not currently require for the ARC to be public to trigger a publication.
+Thus, users can publish private ARC, which results in the link-back to the DataHub to be only available for members of the ARC.

-There was a case of a user setting the ARC back to private after publishing which made the data unaccessible from the Publication page
+There was a case of a user setting the ARC back to private after publishing which made the data unaccessible from the Publication page.
+Even if we would enforce that users must have their ARC set as public, it does not prevent the issue that a user can publish a public ARC and set it to private afterwards.

 ## Solution approach